 Support.
 Strength.
 Encouragement.
 Resources.
 These are just a few of the words that sum up what our vision is for the new Teach Them Diligently blog.
 Our prayer is that this will become a go-to place for you to get great information about parenting, discipleship, marriage, homeschooling, and more and the support you need just when you need it.
 And, we’re assembling a great host of amazing writers to share their heart with you right here.

 Check back regularly to hear from speakers, authors, homeschool veterans, bloggers, and more as well as regular content from Teach Them Diligently staff.
 You can be confident that the information published here will be gospel-centered and Biblically sound.
 We simply cannot wait to see how God will use this platform in the days ahead.

 There are many other great homeschool blogs and resources as well.
 In fact, we just ran an article earlier this year that listed about 15 of the top homeschool blogs as voted by Teach Them Diligently families.
 You should definitely check them out as well!
-Click here to visit that post (after you enter to win the prize pack, of course!) :)
+Click here to visit that post.

-Want to learn a little more about the different elements of the Teach Them Diligently Homeschool Support prize?
+Want to learn a little more about the different elements of the Teach Them Diligently Homeschool Support offerings?
 Click on the links below

 - Teach Them Diligently Homeschool Events